shengnanh20/LAMP/README.md

 ## Citation

-Please cite the following papers if you find this dataset useful in your research
+Please cite the following papers if you find this repository useful in your research.
 ```

 ```